-In 2005, the Pizza Pizza Royalty Income Fund (the "Fund") completed its initial public offering and used the proceeds to indirectly acquire the trademarks and other intellectual property owned by the Company used in connection with the operation of all Pizza Pizza restaurants (together the "PPL Rights").
+In 2005, the Fund completed its initial public offering and used the proceeds to indirectly acquire the trademarks and other intellectual property owned by the Company used in connection with the operation of all Pizza Pizza restaurants (together the "PPL Rights").
 The Fund also acquired, indirectly from a bank, a loan outstanding to the Company in the principal amount of \$30 million (the "PPL Loan").